unisonweb/unison/unison-src/transcripts/resolve.output.md

   have been merged into this one.
 You'll have to tell me what to use as the new definition:

-    The term foo#44954ulpdf was replaced with foo#8e68dvpr0a and foo#jdqoenu794
+    The term foo#4495 was replaced with foo#8e68 and foo#jdqo

 ```
 We see that `#44954ulpdf` (the original hash of `a.foo`) got replaced with _both_ the `#8e68dvpr0a` and `#jdqoenu794`.